Omega-Numworks/Omega-Guide/_pages/en_US/check-version-change-eligibility.md

 ### And If you don't know

 Don't worry, trying to change your version won't break your calculator.
-If you were not eligible, after the procedure, the calculator will be stuck on Numworks recovery screen and you will be able to update from Numworks website and your calculator will work normally.
+If you were not eligible, after the process, the calculator will be stuck on Numworks recovery screen and you will be able to update from Numworks website and your calculator will work normally.

 ___